ABOUT EMMA

 Community Contributions

-Beyond her regular classes, Emma has organised dance initiatives to support local causes and charities, including Oak & Furrows Wildlife Rescue Centre, HarFest, Heart Rhythm Charity, Fibromyalgia UK, and the purchase of specialist gymnastics equipment for St. Joseph's Primary School.
-Emma runs a non-profit dancewear shop to support The Littlest Lives Rescue, Help-a-Hedgehog Hospital, and Wiltshire Wildlife Hospital.
+Emma has organised dance initiatives to support local causes and charities, including Oak & Furrows Wildlife Rescue Centre, HarFest, Heart Rhythm Charity, Fibromyalgia UK, and the purchase of specialist gymnastics equipment for St. Joseph's Primary School.
+Emma runs a non-profit dancewear shop to support local animal charities: The Littlest Lives Rescue, Help-a-Hedgehog Hospital, and Wiltshire Wildlife Hospital.
 She has donated her time and skills by choreographing for community theatre productions, training Young Farmers for dance competition, and acting as a dance host for local events.
-She has taught BTEC students at BDC Theatre College (the formal and social dances of wartime England), and has led dance workshops for international students at Stonar School.
+She has taught BTEC students at BDC Theatre College (the formal and social dances of wartime England) and has led dance workshops for international students at Stonar School.

 2020 - present day